Quantum Lego Expansion Pack: Enumerators from Tensor Networks: Applications of weight enumerators

 Practically, the process of preparing this enumerator using tensor network is the same as before except we modify the values of $M_1$ and $M_2$.
 First we identify the physical qubits on which $E_s$ has support.
-Suppose $E_s$ acts on a particular lego non-trivially with $E_s^T$, then we prepare the $A$-type tensor coset enumerator of this lego with $M_1=M_2^{\dagger}=E_s^T\Pi^T$ where $\Pi^T$ is the projection onto the code subspace of the local quantum lego.
+Suppose $E_s$ acts on a particular atomic code non-trivially with $E_s^T$, then we prepare the $A$-type tensor coset enumerator of this code with $M_1=M_2^{\dagger}=E_s^T\Pi^T$ where $\Pi^T$ is the projection onto the code subspace of the local QL.
 Such a tensor enumerator counts elements in the coset $E_s^T\mathcal{S}^T$.
 We then repeat this for all such tensors.
 For ones that $E_s$ does not have support, we compute their tensor enumerator with $M_1=M_2=\Pi^T$ as usual.
 Then we contract these tensor enumerators in the same way as we did for building $A(\mathbf{u};M_1,M_2)$, e.g. Figure~\ref{fig:surface_coset}.
 The resulting enumerator polynomial is the desired $A_s(\mathbf{u};E_s\Pi)$.
 Also note that $M_1, M_2$ take on a special form that satisfy Proposition \ref{prop:stab_dt}, hence we can compute it more efficiently using a tensor network with reduced bond dimension, much akin to its weight enumerator counterparts.

 With these weight distributions, it is obvious that we can then compute $P(E|s)$.
-For example, suppose we are given the coset enumerator $A^s(z,w;E_s,\Pi)$ for a code space defined by $\Pi$, then under symmetric depolarizing channel with physical error rate $p$, is the probability of returning an error syndrome $s$ with noiseless checks and $A^s(z=p,w=1-3p)/K^2$ is the probability of errors that are stabilizer equivalent to $E_s$.
+For example, suppose we are given the coset enumerator $A^s(z,w;E_s,\Pi)$ for a code space defined by $\Pi$, then under symmetric depolarizing channel with physical error rate $p$, \be p_s= B^s(z=p,w=1-3p)/K\ee is the probability of returning an error syndrome $s$ with noiseless checks and $A^s(z=p,w=1-3p)/K^2$ is the probability of errors that are stabilizer equivalent to $E_s$.
 Indeed, this also extends trivially to double and complete enumerators by evaluating the polynomial at the respective parameters we used for the trivial syndrome examples in Sec.~\ref{subsec:errdet}.

 In fact, such kind of error probabilities generalize to any error channel.
 Similar to the non-detectable errors we have analyzed in the previous section, it is possible to compute $p(\bar{L}|s)$ using generalized enumerators as long as we replace $M_1,M_2$ by the appropriate values used in the coset enumerators.